zhoudongxu/SAI/doc/sai-ptf/vlan_test_plan.md

 Test VLAN and member APIs.

 ### Test steps: <!-- omit in toc -->
-Test steps:
-  - Use VLAN API to list all of the VLAN member in VLAN
+  1. Use VLAN API to list all of the VLAN member in VLAN
-  - Verify the VLAN member and the account of the VLAN member are same as config in [config](./config_data/config_t0.md)
+  1. Verify the VLAN member and the account of the VLAN member are same as config in [config](./config_data/config_t0.md)
-  - Use VLAN API add a new Member, into VLAN
+  1. Use VLAN API add a new Member into VLAN
-  - Verify the VLAN member and the account of the VLAN member are increased by 1.
+  1. Verify the VLAN member and the account of the VLAN member are increased by 1.

-## Test Case10: Failed to add member to invalidate VLAN
+## Test Case10: Add member to invalidate VLAN
   - test_add_vlan_member_failed
 ### Testing Objective <!-- omit in toc -->

 When add a VLAN member to a non-exist VLAN, it will fail.

 ### Test Steps: <!-- omit in toc -->
-  - Use VLAN API add a new Member to a non-exist VLAN, ``VLAN1010``
+  1. Use VLAN API add a new Member to a non-exist VLAN, ``VLAN1010``
-  - Verify the VLAN member added failed.
+  1. Verify the VLAN member added failed.

 ## Test Group: VLAN Counters/Status
 ### Case11: test_tagged_vlan_status